tomfried/aws-security-best-practices/README.md

 # AWS Best Practices
-For all new and existing AWS projects, the following are the minimum best practices I can think for access.
+For all new and existing AWS projects, the following are the minimum best practices I can think you should do to prevent bad cyber actors from intruding.

 ## 1. Immediately Remove Access Key <strong>(Cost: <i>FREE</i>)</strong>
 When you first create an account, if it creates an access key, delete it at: